AMDY Dividend: Yield, Schedule, and What to Expect

 How does the AMDY dividend work?

-AMDY holds the companies in synthetic covered-call income on AMD, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.99% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+AMDY holds what is in synthetic covered-call income on AMD, collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.99% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The YieldMax AMD Option Income Strategy ETF (AMDY) is an actively managed fund from the YieldMax family (run by Tidal Investments with sub-adviser ZEGA Financial) that aims to produce current income from the price action of Advanced Micro Devices, Inc. (AMD).
 Rather than owning AMD shares directly, AMDY builds a synthetic long position using options (typically buying calls and selling puts) collateralized by cash and U.S. Treasuries, then writes (sells) call options against that exposure to collect option premiums.
 Those premiums fund the fund's distributions, which AMDY has paid frequently and, more recently, on a weekly basis.
 This is a covered-call income strategy, not leverage: it does not try to amplify AMD's daily return.
 The trade-off is structural.
 Selling calls means AMDY forfeits much of the upside when AMD rallies sharply, because that upside has been sold to other traders in exchange for premium.
 Meanwhile the fund still participates substantially in AMD's downside.
 Because option premiums and a portion of principal are paid out as distributions, the fund's net asset value can grind lower over time, especially in flat or falling markets, and a meaningful portion of distributions has been classified as return of capital.
 The headline distribution rate (often quoted at 50% or higher) annualizes the most recent payout and should not be read as a dependable income stream or as a measure of total return.
 AMDY carries an expense ratio of about 0.99%, well above plain index ETFs, reflecting its active options management.

 If income is your goal, compare AMDY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how AMDY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how AMDY's income fits your real portfolio in Walnut.

 The bottom line on the AMDY dividend